jdsn/nbuexplorer/readme.txt

 ===================
 - View content of nbu, nbf, nfb, nfc and arc backup files
 - Extract individual files from backup files
-- Brute force scan for vcard phone data in any file
+- Brute force scan for vcard and other phone data in any file

 System requirements
 ===================